Prenuptial and Postnuptial Agreements

 Some examples of when a postnuptial agreement might be a good idea include:

-• If you are a stay at home spouse that is raising your family’s children and are completely dependent on the other spouse for income
+- If you are a stay at home spouse that is raising your family’s children and are completely dependent on the other spouse for income

-• If a spouse is in a business partnership and the partners want an assurance that a divorce will not affect ownership
+- If a spouse is in a business partnership and the partners want an assurance that a divorce will not affect ownership

-• If you and your spouse are currently having arguments about money and want peace of mind that if the marriage ends each person in the marriage will be taken care of fairly
+- If you and your spouse are currently having arguments about money and want peace of mind that if the marriage ends, each person in the marriage will be taken care of fairly

-• If you are inheriting assets from your family, but your family wants to ensure the assets are utilized by only you and not your spouse
+- If you are inheriting assets from your family, but your family wants to ensure the assets are utilized by only you and not your spouse

-Prenuptial/Postnuptial Agreement Attorney in Tampa
+Prenuptial and Postnuptial Agreement Attorney in the Tampa Bay Area